rubini-p/ad-g04-be/README.md

 ## Description
 Morfando inc is an app that helps customers in order to find a restaurant near them.
-The most exciting part of it is that users can see ratings, prices, menus, all in the same place.
+The most exciting part of it is that users can see ratings, prices and menus, all in the same place.

 ## Dev Team
 - 1089968 - Rubini, Pablo